varas/euler-functional-php/README.md

 with `use funtion` the math functions.

-Each function is covered by tests and each problem uses a test based on the problem statement to give test feedback.
+Each function is covered by tests and each problem uses a test based on the problem statement to give test feedback and ensure algorithm validaton.

 ## Requirements